 Separated from downtown by Market Street, hence the neighborhood's nickname, SoMa ("South of Market") has emerged over the years into one of the most diverse and desirable districts in San Francisco.
 Most of the hotels in this neighborhood are close enough to downtown that plenty of locals would consider them to be in the same area - you can, for example, walk to downtown's Union Square shopping district in less than 10 minutes from many of the spots included in this guide.
 But SoMa nevertheless retains a different vibe from downtown.

-At the lower, western end of SoMa, you'll find the largest cluster of San Francisco gay bars outside the Castro, many of them favoring a leather-bear-hipster scene - landmarks like Hole in the Wall Saloon, Lone Star Saloon, Powerhouse, and the SF Eagle (and the famous gay sex club.
-Blow Buddies).
+At the lower, western end of SoMa, you'll find the largest cluster of San Francisco gay bars outside the Castro, many of them favoring a leather-bear-hipster scene - landmarks like Hole in the Wall Saloon, Lone Star Saloon, Powerhouse, and the SF Eagle.
 Keep in mind that most of SoMa's higher-end, business-oriented hotels - the ones just a short way from Union Square - are a mile or so from the SoMa gay bars (about eight to ten blocks away via Folsom or Mission Street).
 However, you will find a few economical budget properties in this guide that are quite close to SoMa gay nightlife - check these out if you're tight on funds and wish to be near the clubbing and increasingly impressive indie dining in the neighborhood.

 For the purposes of this guide, hotels situated directly on Market Street, regardless of which side of the street, are excluded.
 Instead, you'll find those in the San Francisco Downtown and Union Square Gay Hotels Guide.
 Additionally, in the Castro, Mission, and Hayes Valley Hotels Guide, you'll find properties located to the west of SoMa.

-The moderately priced Best Western Plus Americana (121 7th St., 415-863-2529) is a bit more interesting than the typical Best Western - rooms are done in a whimsical design, with red, mustard, black, and white shades, Mid-Century Modern-inspired decor, and such perks as iPod stations and flat-screen TVs; there's free Wi-Fi, too - the bathrooms are functional, and some rooms lack views; ask if that's important to you.
+The moderately priced Americania Hotel (121 7th St., 415-863-2529) is a bit more interesting than the typical Best Western - rooms are done in a whimsical design, with red, mustard, black, and white shades, Mid-Century Modern-inspired decor, and such perks as iPod stations and flat-screen TVs; there's free Wi-Fi, too - the bathrooms are functional, and some rooms lack views; ask if that's important to you.
 The hotel is across the street from the below-mentioned Good Hotel, close to Market Street (and the Civic Center/UN Plaza BART station), and also very near the hip retail and dining of lower SoMa (wonderful Sightglass Coffee is just a block away), and the neighborhood's several gay bars.
-There's a decent exercise room that gets plenty of natural light, a big open deck and pool, Custom Burger Restaurant and Lounge, and valet parking (not cheap, but less pricey than hotel parking around Union Square).
+There's a decent exercise room that gets plenty of natural light, a big open deck and pool, and valet parking (not cheap, but less pricey than hotel parking around Union Square).

 Closer to SoMa gay nightlife than most of the hotels in this neighborhood, the hip and affordable Good Hotel (112 7th St., 415-621-7001) is one of the city's better values - just bear in mind that immediate surrounding area somewhat lacks charm.
 On the other hand, the Civic Center/UN Plaza BART station is nearby, and it's not too far a walk to the trendy Mission District.
 Rates at this mod, eco-conscious hotel (formerly the Britton) with 117 rooms mid-priced by San Francisco standards - not cheap, but well below average considering the attractive decor, including groovy bed frames made from reclaimed wood, and bedding that's been developed by using recycled soda containers.
 There are 79 rooms in the main hotel, and another 38 accessed from a courtyard.
 Fun touches include iPod docks, changeable in-room artwork, clever writing desks that can be folded down for space, and sleek color schemes.
 The hipster vibe makes the Good Hotel a popular pick with younger guests and international travelers.